Quick answer

 Insurance Isn’t Optional

 Technically, South Dakota doesn’t mandate tattoo-specific insurance by state law.
 But here’s the reality check: no serious landlord will lease you space without general liability coverage.
 And one allergic reaction lawsuit without professional liability insurance could end your career.
+Read up on the insurance coverage your South Dakota studio actually needs before you buy a policy — most artists are underinsured in ways they don’t discover until it’s too late.
 Budget $800 to $2,800 per year for both policies combined.
 It’s the cost of staying in business.

 Hidden Costs